it-application-modernization/pot-documentation/index.md

 **What is a Proof of Technology?**

-Proof of Technology sessions are complimentary classes to build understanding of IBM technology and software with practical presentations and hands-on lab exercises.
+IBM Proof of Technology sessions are complimentary classes to build understanding of IBM technology and software with practical presentations and hands-on lab exercises.